FREE SHIPPING OVER €30 FREE SHIPPING OVER €30

 Description

-In Southeast Asia, the dried whole plant is used in traditional medicine, although there is no high-quality clinical research to indicate such uses are effective.
-The Balinese cook it as a vegetable, the Javanese consume this herb (orang-aring or urang-aring) as part of their lalap, they also infuse it with coconut oil as a kind of hair oil popular until the 1970s Its leaves are extracted as a black hair dye, and in tattooing.
+Imagine harvesting leaves from your own bhringraj plant, infusing them in coconut oil, massaging that golden elixir into your scalp.
+Imagine making a simple powder to blend into your morning wellness ritual.
+The Balinese cook it as a vegetable, the Javanese consume this herb (orang-aring or urang-aring) as part of their lalap, they also infuse it with coconut oil as a kind of hair oil popular until the 1970s Its leaves are extracted as a

 Germination Guide